scrabbletank/farhome-rules/rulesdoc.md

 ___
 ***Demonic.*** This creature has _Resistance 1_ against lightning, fire, and cold damage.

-***Magic Resistance.*** This creature adds 1 critical success to defense and saving throws against magic.
+***Magic Resistance.*** This creature adds 1 critical success to defense and attribute saves against magic.

 ***Shadow Healing.*** Regain 1 wound when dealing death damage to a creature.